WarmUpTill/SceneSwitcher/BUILDING.md

     // The _id is defined below
     std::string GetId() { return _id; };
     // Helper function called when new conditions are created
-    // Will be used later when regeistering the new condition type static std::shared_ptr<MacroCondition> Create(Macro *m)
+    // Will be used later when registering the new condition type static std::shared_ptr<MacroCondition> Create(Macro *m)
     {
         return std::make_shared<MacroConditionExample>(m);